Rent-My-Tent/Rent-My-Tent/README.md

 * What other solutions are currently being used to address this problem?
 * What are the geopolitical, cultural-social-economic factors that must be taken into consideration?
   - Calls to ban retailers from selling "single-use" tents
+  - In a recent survey, 12% of respondents said they thought that a left tent would go to charity.
+It doesn’t.
   - Festival goers have become much more mindful in recent years, Glastonbury claim that 99.3% of tents we're taken home last year
 * What are some nuances and complexities that must be addressed?
   - Market dynamics